OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 .. note::

-    If you get an error message from FireEdge when attempting to log in, it means the public endpoint for FireEdge is not properly configured.
+    If you get an error message from Sunstone when attempting to log in, it means the public endpoint for Sunstone is not properly configured.

     .. image:: /images/sunstone-fe-error.png
         :align: center